Oregon’s definition of advertising by real estate licensees includes all forms of promotion and solicitation

 By Jeff Sorg, OnlineEd Blog

-(December 29, 2016) – Oregon’s definition of advertising by real estate licensees includes all forms of promotion and solicitation distributed in any manner and by any means for any purpose related to all professional real estate activity.
-This definition includes advertising by mail; telephone, cellular telephone, robocalling or telephonic advertising; the Internet, E-mail, electronic bulletin board, social media and other similar electronic systems; and business cards, signs, lawn signs, and billboards.
-Here are some important points to remember when advertising:
+Oregon’s definition of advertising by real estate licensees includes all forms of promotion and solicitation distributed in any manner and by any means for any purpose related to all professional real estate activity.
+This definition includes advertising by mail, telephone, internet, email, social media, public-facing MLS listings, and other similar electronic systems; and business cards, signs, lawn signs, and billboards.
+Here are some essential points to remember when advertising:

-- Don’t lead the public to believe that you have a level of expertise greater than you actually have.
+- Don’t lead the public to believe that you have a level of expertise more significant than you actually have.

-- Don’t claim or imply a license status other than the one you hold.
+- Don’t claim or imply a license status other than the one you are issued.

-- Design all advertising to be truthful and not be misleading.
+- Design all advertising to be truthful and don’t be misleading.

 - Get the written permission of the property owner before advertising that owner’s property.